Tears in Rain 💧💧💧

 At the end of each day, I would return to my hotel room to synthesize that day’s learnings and experience into a mini block print.
 (View print here)

-On the last day, fellow peers, mentors, and friends requested I stamp them with my erasers to create tattoos!
+On the last day, fellow peers, mentors, and organizers requested I stamp them with my erasers to create tattoos!

 At first it started as a joke…